open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

-The OpenTelemetry .NET SDK will look for the environment variables defined in the specification using `IConfiguration` which means in addition to environment varaibles users may also manage these settings via the command-line, configuration files, or any other source registered with the .NET configuration engine.
-This provides greater flexibilty than what the specification defines.
+The OpenTelemetry .NET SDK will look for the environment variables defined in the specification using `IConfiguration` which means in addition to environment variables users may also manage these settings via the command-line, configuration files, or any other source registered with the .NET configuration engine.
+This provides greater flexibility than what the specification defines.

 **Note** Not all of the environment variables defined in the specification are supported.
 Consult the individual project README files for details on specific